Arun Govil: Career

-Barjatya was really impressed by Govil's performance in the film and he signed him a three-film-deal — Kanak Mishra's Sawan Ko Aane Do (1979), Vijay Kapoor's Raadha Aur Seeta (1979) and Satyen Bose's Saanch Ko Aanch Nahin (1979).
+Barjatya was really impressed by Govil's performance in the film and he signed him a three-film-deal — Kanak Mishra's Sawan Ko Aane Do (1979), Vijay Kapoor’s Raadha Aur Seeta (1979) and Satyen Bose's Saanch Ko Aanch Nahin (1979).
 Sawan Ko Aane Do became a major success at box office catapulting Govil to stardom.
-Raadha Aur Seeta was a box office failure while Saanch Ko Aanch Nahin was another success at box office.
+Saanch Ko Aanch Nahin was another success at box office.
 He featured in Kanak Mishra's Jiyo To Aise Jiyo (1981).

 Ramanand Sagar cast Govil as Vikramaditya in his television series Vikram Aur Betaal and Rama in Ramayan.